Harry Potter Places to Visit in the UK

 Harry Potter Places in the UK

 There are SO many places for Harry Potter fans to visit in the UK.
-From filming locations, to places that inspired the story, to Harry Potter themed afternoon teas, it’s impossible to fit them all in one vacation (or one list!).
+From filming locations, to places that inspired the story, to themed afternoon teas, it’s impossible to fit them all in one vacation (or one list!).

 I guarantee there will be plenty more places to visit than just what this list mentions.
 But I have discovered quite a lot of Harry Potter places to visit, so this list will certainly get you started in your trip planning.